AyushDhimann/Noodl/src/backend/README.md

 ### Using the Testing UI

 Navigate to `http://localhost:7000` in your browser.
 The UI is organized into tabs that allow you to test every feature of the backend:
-- **Interactive Learner:** Simulate a user's journey through a lesson.
+- **Interactive Learner:** Simulate a user's journey through a lesson, with live progress tracking.
-- **Paths & Content:** Generate new learning paths with real-time progress updates via polling.
+- **Paths & Content:** Generate new learning paths with real-time, user-friendly progress updates.
-- **Users:** Create and manage user profiles.
+- **Users:** Create, manage, and view user profiles and their created paths.
 - **Progress & Scoring:** Track user progress and fetch scores.
 - **Mint NFT:** Award a certificate of completion.